"Hvad hedder det?

 Hvad hedder det?

-You will see these small gatherings blocking entrances of theater, museums and shopping malls, and of course everyone favorite, food stores.
+You will see these small gatherings blocking entrances of theatre, museums and shopping malls, and of course everyone favourite, food stores.

-Upon meeting they start blabbing about people you never met and do not wish to know, the dog of the neighbors, and the wild adventures of the nephew of the sister in law of the girlfriend she knew since childhood but recently moved away.
-How they are no longer in contact may be of interest to you.
+Upon meeting they start blabbing about people you never met and do not wish to know, the dog of the neighbours, and the wild adventures of the nephew of the sister-in-law of the girlfriend she knew since childhood but recently moved away.
+That they are no longer in contact, this may be of interest to you.

 Also on TV.
 They have long programs about music without a single note in them, just talking about people who make music and the ones who like to listen to what and why.
-Expect musicians to do anything else, like feeding their fish.
+Expect musicians to do anything else, like riding their bike or feeding their fish.

 You may think that Nordic Fight-Night has something to do with boxing?
 No way!
-Expect hours of a wellchosen panel, talking about the noble art of self defense, interviews with people who know someone who has actually attended a match and they will tell how they liked it.
+Expect hours of a well-chosen panel, talking about the noble art of self-defence, interviews with people who know someone who was neighbour to a person who has actually attended a match.

-The weater report is hardly about weater.
-They will show people who do something in the weater which is basically all of us.
-Expect a rollerskater, a sailor, or a farmer being interviewed.
+The weather report is hardly about weather.
+They will show people who do something in the weather, which is basically all of us.
+Here is a picture taken by Morten M. Mortensen of the sun coming up, thank you, Morten!
+Expect a roller skater, a sailor, or a farmer being interviewed.
 How was the weather yesterday?
 How about in India, or Brazil?
-If ten percent of the program is predicting, that part is usually untrustworthy.
+If a tiny part of the program is predicting Danish weather, that part is usually untrustworthy.
 Yet the next day, they will announce just as optimistic what the future three weeks will bring us.
 By that time, everyone has long forgotten anyway.
+Besides, who is entitled to complain about the weather?

 Schoolteachers are unhappy with their salary (løn) and go on strike.
 We ask Tina Maria Skytte Pedersen mother of Maria Tina Skytte Pedersen who is student in the school what she thinks of that.

-Danes are so eager for gossip that several newspapers and magazine specialize in it, not unlike the UK.
+Danes are so eager for gossip that several newspapers and magazine specialize in it, not unlike the UK, but friendlier.
 Big headlines with the wildest accusations, turning out to be hot air when you read further.
-Pictures of Danske celebs dressed up for some party or award ceremony but also regular people get page long specials in which they let you know that they have no life and no ideas.
+Pictures of Danske celebs dressed up for some party or award ceremony, but also regular people get page long specials in which they let you know that they have no life and no ideas.

-Talking keeps the Danish language lively and it take no time for everyone to use the same wording.
+All this talking keeps the Danish language lively, and it takes no time for everyone to use the same wording.

 Like using the dreaded: "Hvad hedder det?"
 (What is it called?) in nearly every sentence.
 The purpose of saying nothing is prevention.
 Because while you speak, nobody else may interrupt.

 Language is alive.
-When I was first in Denmark and hardly understood anything the running expression was "Discoflot".
-Everyone used it all the time and I wondered what disco they meant.
+When I was first in Denmark and hardly understood the language, the running expression was "Discoflot".
+Everyone used it all the time, and I wondered what disco they meant.
+Old as I am, because discos are called clubs now.

 "De er så flot" (that is so beautiful).